Alexander von Humboldt: Venezuela, 1799–1800

-Armed with authorization from the King of Spain, Humboldt and Bonpland made haste to sail, taking the ship Pizarro from A Coruña, on 5 June 1799.
+Armed with authorization from the King of Spain, Humboldt and Bonpland made haste to sail, taking the ship Pizarro from La Coruña, on 5 June 1799.
 The ship stopped six days on the island of Tenerife, where Humboldt climbed the volcano Teide, and then sailed on to the New World, landing at Cumaná, Venezuela, on 16 July.

 The ship's destination was not originally Cumaná, but an outbreak of typhoid on board meant that the captain changed course from Havana to land in northern South America.
 Humboldt had not mapped out a specific plan of exploration, so that the change did not upend a fixed itinerary.
 He later wrote that the diversion to Venezuela made possible his explorations along the Orinoco River to the border of Portuguese Brazil.
 With the diversion, the Pizarro encountered two large dugout canoes each carrying 18 Guayaqui Indians.
 The Pizarros captain accepted the offer of one of them to serve as pilot.
 Humboldt hired this Indian, named Carlos del Pino, as a guide.

 Venezuela from the 16th to the 18th centuries was a relative backwater compared to the seats of the Spanish viceroyalties based in New Spain (Mexico) and Peru, but during the Bourbon reforms, the northern portion of Spanish South America was reorganized administratively, with the 1777 establishment of a captaincy-general based at Caracas.
 A great deal of information on the new jurisdiction had already been compiled by François de Pons, but was not published until 1806.

-Rather than describe the administrative center of Caracas, Humboldt started his researches with the valley of Aragua, where export crops of sugar, coffee, cacao, and cotton were cultivated.
+At the invitation of the captain general, Manuel de Guevara y Vasconcelos, Humboldt stayed in Caracas for about two months, leaving in February.
+Rather than describe the city and its administration, Humboldt started his researches with the valley of Aragua, where export crops of sugar, coffee, cacao, and cotton were cultivated, visiting a plantation owned by the Bolívar family.
 Cacao plantations were the most profitable, as world demand for chocolate rose.
 It is here that Humboldt is said to have developed his idea of human-induced climate change.
 Investigating evidence of a rapid fall in the water level of the valley's Lake Valencia, Humboldt credited the desiccation to the clearance of tree cover and to the inability of the exposed soils to retain water.
 With their clear cutting of trees, the agriculturalists were removing the woodland's "threefold" moderating influence upon temperature: cooling shade, evaporation and radiation.